alekson-code/credit-risk-classification/README.md

 ## The analysis indicates that credit risk can be effectively predicted using various classification models.
-## The Random Forest model provided the best balance of accuracy and interpretability, making it suitable for
+## The model provided the best balance of accuracy and interpretability, making it suitable for
 ## practical applications in credit scoring.
 Future work may involve further tuning of hyperparameters and exploring
 ## additional features that could enhance model performance.